ramlaxman/Interview-Questions-with-Answer/Python Interview Question.md

 #Q3.
 How is Multithreading achieved in Python?

-Ans: Python has a multi-threading package but if you want to multi-thread to speed your code up, then itís usually not a good idea to use it.
+Ans: Python has a multi-threading package but if you want to multi-thread to speed your code up, then it‚Äôs usually not a good idea to use it.
 Python has a construct called the Global Interpreter Lock (GIL).
-The GIL makes sure that only one of your ëthreadsí can execute at any one time.
+The GIL makes sure that only one of your ‚Äòthreads‚Äô can execute at any one time.
 A thread acquires the GIL, does a little work, then passes the GIL onto the next thread.
 This happens very quickly so to the human eye it may seem like your threads are executing in parallel, but they are really just taking turns using the same CPU core.
 All this GIL passing adds overhead to execution.
-This means that if you want to make your code run faster then using the threading package often isnít a good idea.
+This means that if you want to make your code run faster then using the threading package often isn‚Äôt a good idea.

 import multiprocessing
 import threading